High-dimensional reinforcement learning for optimization and control of ultracold quantum gases: Results

-The $10~005$-point experience data bank was randomly divided into training and validation sets using an 85:15 split.
+We retrain this agent on the full bank of experiences, including those collected by the RL agent's exploration, thus resulting in a total data bank of $10~005$ experiences.
+This experience data bank was then randomly divided into training and validation sets using an 85:15 split.
 To ensure the robustness of this approach, we repeated the training process 500 times, each with different random partitions of the data.
-On average, we observed a significant reduction in our loss metric when incorporating environmental parameters into the model (Figure \ref{figd}c).
+On average, we observed a significant reduction in our loss metric when incorporating environmental parameters into the model (Figure \ref{figd}a).
 We further evaluated the predictive power of the model on a separate set of testing points, where the control parameters were kept constant and atom-number fluctuations were driven by the environment only.
 Our model successfully predicted (varying) atom numbers over periods as long as 2~hours, consisting of 160 iterations (Figure \ref{figd}b).

 Our model successfully captures complex relationships between the control and environmental parameters, allowing it to accurately predict the corresponding number of atoms, more generally demonstrating that incorporating sensed environmental parameters into the model enhances its predictive performance.